I don’t think it’s possible to run a website devoted to long-lasting products without doing a Tilley hat review.

 I was introduced to Tilley hats several years ago by a well-traveled colleague of mine.
 He swore by his Tilley and proceeded to evangelized me for a good while on the many fine merits of owning a Tilley hat.

 Well, he finally converted me to the Tilley cult.
-I recently bought mine for an upcoming trip to Africa.
+I bought mine last year for a trip to Africa.
+I’ll share the good and bad of what I’ve learned about Tilley hats from my own experience.

 By the way, if you are into long-lasting products browse around this site or consider subscribing for more on super-tough products.